Endless possibilities, where do you start?

-Okay, remember that the manager has dozens of CVs to wade through and will give each application less than ten seconds of his precious time and attention.
+Okay, remember that the manager has dozens of CVs to wade through and will give each application less than ten seconds of their precious time and attention.

 Give a brief yet engaging introduction about yourself.
 Share your name, the applied position, and where you are currently working or just graduated from.

 Include a couple of sentences about why you’re the perfect person for the job.

 Pssst…we will share a sample with you at the end of this page!

 This is your chance to really pitch yourself!